 - A one-way cruise will also allow you to add on a land tour before or after your cruise.
 Once again, this gives you more time to actually explore Alaska.

-- You can book a “cruise tour” operated by one of the big cruise companies like Princess or Holland America, to places like Talkeetna, and Denali National Park.
+- You can book a “cruise tour” operated by one of the big cruise companies like Princess or Holland America, to places like Talkeetna, Denali National Park and Dawson City.
 You can also book the land portion of your trip independently with a self-drive tour before or after your cruise.

 What Alaska Cruise has the best Glaciers & Wildlife?